LibertyDSNP/eth-sdk-ts/CONTRIBUTING.md

 ### How to Release

+1. Commit version update in package.json following [Semver 2.0](https://semver.org/)
-1. Draft New Release on GitHub.com
+2. Draft New Release on GitHub.com
-2. Set tag to v0.0.0 following [Semver 2.0](https://semver.org/)
+3. Set tag to v[package.json version]
-3. Set title to "v0.0.0 Major Feature Name"
+4. Set title to "v[package.json version] Major Feature Name"
-4. Set contents to follow [KeepAChangeLog.com 1.0](https://keepachangelog.com/en/1.0.0/), but limited to just the new release information
+5. Set contents to follow [KeepAChangeLog.com 1.0](https://keepachangelog.com/en/1.0.0/), but limited to just the new release information
     ```markdown
     ## [0.1.0] - 2017-06-20
     ### Added